SHAREHOLDER DEADLINE REMINDER: - GuruFocus.com

-Scott%2BScott+Attorneys+at+Law+LLP (“Scott+Scott”), an international shareholder and consumer rights litigation firm, is reminding investors that the deadline to move for lead plaintiff in a securities class action lawsuit against Charles River Laboratories International, Inc. (NYSE: CRL) (“Charles River” or the “Company”) and certain other defendants (collectively, “Defendants”) is July 18, 2023.
+Scott%2BScott+Attorneys+at+Law+LLP (“Scott+Scott”), an international shareholder and consumer rights litigation firm, is reminding investors that the deadline to move for lead plaintiff in a securities class action lawsuit against SentinelOne Inc. (NYSE: S) (“SentinelOne” or the “Company”) and certain other defendants (collectively, “Defendants”) is August 7, 2023.

-The action, which was filed in the U.S. District Court for Massachusetts asserts claims under §§10(b) and 20(a) of the Securities Exchange Act of 1934 (the “Exchange Act”) on behalf of a Class consisting of all persons who purchased or otherwise acquired Charles River common stock between May 5, 2020 and February 21, 2023, inclusive (the “Class Period”), and who were damaged thereby (the “Class”).
+The action, which was filed in the U.S. District Court for the Northern District of California asserts claims under §§10(b) and 20(a) of the Securities Exchange Act of 1934 (the “Exchange Act”) on behalf of a Class consisting of all persons who purchased or otherwise acquired SentinelOne common stock between June 1, 2022 and June 1, 2023, inclusive (the “Class Period”), and who were damaged thereby (the “Class”).

-Charles River provides research tools and support services for drug discovery and development.
+SentinelOne is a cybersecurity company that uses machine learning to provide services to customers worldwide.

-On February 22, 2023, Charles River revealed that it had received a subpoena from the U.S. Department of Justice (“DOJ”) relating to an ongoing investigation into the supply chain and illegal importation of non-human primates for research.
-The Company noted that it was suspending shipments of primates from Cambodia, which would negatively impact its earnings for the year and would reduce revenue growth by 200 basis points to 400 basis points.
+On June 1, 2023, SentinelOne released its first quarter financial results for the Company’s fiscal year 2024.
+Among other things, SentinelOne revealed that it had restated its annualized recurring revenue (“ARR”) “[a]s a result of a change in methodology and correction of historical inaccuracies,” leading to “a one-time adjustment to ARR of $27.0 million or approximately 5% of total ARR,” as well as an adjustment to “ARR for the prior period in fiscal 2023 . . . based on the same percentage adjustment rate identified in the first quarter of fiscal 2024.”

-The complaint filed in this class action alleges that throughout the Class Period, Defendants failed to disclose to investors: (1) that Charles River had engaged in illegal activity with respect to its importation of non-human primates for research; (2) that, as a result, Charles River was at a heightened risk of criminal and regulatory investigation by, inter alia, the U.S. Department of Justice; and (3) that, as a result, Charles River would be forced to suspend shipments of primates from Cambodia, among other things.
+The complaint filed in this class action alleges that throughout the Class Period, Defendants made false and/or misleading statements and/or failed to disclose that: (1) SentinelOne lacked effective internal controls over account and financial reports; (2) as a result, SentinelOne’s Annualized Recurring Revenue (“ARR”) was overstated; and (3) as a result, SentinelOne’s guidance was overstated.

 Lead Plaintiff Deadline